Teichlab/tracer/README.md

 ##Introduction
 This tool reconstructs the sequences of rearranged and expressed T cell receptor genes from single-cell RNA-seq data.
 It then uses the TCR sequences to identify cells that have the same receptor sequences and so derive from the same original clonally-expanded cell.

-For more information on TraCeR, its validation and how it can be applied to investigate T cell populations during infection, see our publication at *link to MS/publication here*.
+For more information on TraCeR, its validation and how it can be applied to investigate T cell populations during infection, see our (manuscript on bioRxiv)[http://biorxiv.org/content/early/2015/08/28/025676].

 Please email questions / problems to mstubb@ebi.ac.uk